zolutal/zolutal.github.io/_posts/2023-12-27-understanding-paging.md

        56        48        40        32        24        16         8         0
 ```

-and here's a key for what each of those label mean:
+and here's a key for what each of those labels mean:

 - NX (Not Executable) -- if this bit is set, no memory mapping that is a descendant of this PGD entry will be executable.
 - Reserved -- these values must be zero.